datadriventests/ddt/docs/example.rst

 * ``data``: contains as many arguments as values you want to feed to the test.
 * ``file_data``: will load test data from a JSON file.

+Normally each value within ``data`` will be passed as a single argument to your test method.
+If these values are e.g. tuples, you will have to unpack them inside your test.
+Alternatively, you can use an additional decorator, ``unpack``, that will automatically unpack tuples and lists into multiple arguments, and dictionaries into multiple keyword arguments.
+See examples below.

 This allows you to write your tests as:

 .. literalinclude:: ../test/test_example.py